jmarielaure/CALL-CENTER-ANALYSIS-_-POWER-BI-REPORT/README.md

 - **Remove Null Rows**: Filter out any rows that contain null values to ensure data integrity.
 - **Promote Headers**: Convert the first row of data into column headers for clarity.
 - **Assign Datatypes**: Set appropriate data types for each column to facilitate accurate data processing.
-- **Unpivot Columns**: Transform wide-formatted data into a long format by unpivoting columns, making the data more suitable for analysis.
+- **Unpivot Columns**: Transform wide-formatted to obtain date information in a column instead of a row, making the data more suitable for analysis.
 - **Correct Datatypes**: Recheck and correct any incorrect datatypes to ensure consistency.
 - **Assign Local Currency**: Set the column with fees to use the US dollar currency format.
-- **Extract Year**: Create a new column by extracting the year from the original column names, enhancing the temporal analysis capabilities.
+- **Extract Year**: Eextracting the year from the original pivoted column names, enhancing the temporal analysis capabilities.

 #### Data YYYY Table Transformation